sblauth/sblauth.github.io/source/publications.rst

                 .. code-block:: bibtex

                     @Article{Blauth2024Multia,
-                      author   = {Blauth, Sebastian and Damay, Julie and Osterroth, Sebastian and Leithäuser, Christian and Hofmann, Christian and Kolb, Gunther and Wichert, Martin and Steiner, Konrad and Bortz, Michael}, journal  = {Chemie Ingenieur Technik},
+                      author   = {Blauth, Sebastian and Damay, Julie and Osterroth, Sebastian and Leith{\"a}user, Christian and Hofmann, Christian and Kolb, Gunther and Wichert, Martin and Steiner, Konrad and Bortz, Michael}, journal  = {Chemie Ingenieur Technik},
                       title    = {{Multi-Scale Simulation of a Novel Integrated Reactor for Hydrogen Production by Ammonia Decomposition}}, year     = {2024},